WMFO/Rivendell-Spinitron-Update/README.md

 Update documentation about the shell script to turn automation on. - Max Goldstein

 ###5/6/14
-Add `macro_sh`, a collection of shell scripts called by our Rivendell macros.
+Add `macro_sh`, a collection of shell scripts called by our Rivendell macros. - Max Goldstein

+###5/15/14
+Set up automation off from board fader off. - Max Goldstein